-- 4. The City Council shall consider the recommendation of the Plan Commission and either approve, approve with changes, or disapprove regarding the Final Planned Unit Development plan.
+- 4. The City Council shall consider the recommendation of the Plan Commission and either approve, approve with changes, or disapprove the Final Planned Unit Development plan.
 Approval or approval with changes shall be made by adopting an ordinance by a majority vote of alderpersons then holding office.
 In the event of a tie, the Mayor may cast the deciding vote.
 The City Council may impose any conditions or requirements, including but not limited to those recommended by the Plan Commission, which it deems appropriate or necessary in order to accomplish the purposes of this Ordinance. - 5.
-In the case of a valid written protest, the Planned Unit Development Permit shall not be authorized except by a favorable vote of two-thirds of the members of the City Council alderpersons then holding office.
+In the case of a valid written protest, the Planned Unit Development Permit shall not be authorized except by a favorable vote of two-thirds of the alderpersons then holding office.
 In the event of a tie, the Mayor may cast the deciding vote.
+Procedures for protest against any proposed Planned Unit Development Permit are specified in Section XI-11 of this Ordinance.

-- Procedures for protest against any proposed Planned Unit Development Permit are specified in Section XI-11 of this Ordinance. - 6.
-The Zoning Administrator shall notify the petitioner in writing of the City Council's decision regarding the Final Planned Unit Development plan.
-If the Council approves the plan, the City Clerk shall record a copy of the ordinance approving the plan with the Champaign County Recorder's Office, and forward a copy of the recorded ordinance to the petitioner The Final Planned Unit Development plan, as approved by the City Council, shall be recorded within six months following passage of the ordinance approving said plan.
+6. The Zoning Administrator shall notify the petitioner in writing of the City Council's decision regarding the Final Planned Unit Development plan.
+If the Council approves the plan, the City Clerk shall record a copy of the ordinance approving the plan with the Champaign County Recorder's Office, and forward a copy of the recorded ordinance to the petitioner within six months following passage of the ordinance approving said plan.